Diocese of Como

 The Diocese of Como (Dioecesis Comensis) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in northern Italy.
 It was established in the Fourth Century.
 It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Milan.
 The Bishop of Como's cathedra is in the Como Cathedral.

 Local legend credits the conversion of Como to the apostolate of Hermagoras of Aquileia (died c.
 70).

 The diocese of Como was originally suffragan of Milan, as the consecration of its first bishop by Ambrose of Milan demonstrates.
 By the mid 6th century the diocese was subject to Aquileia.
 Pope Stephen V (885-891) twice ordered Patriarch Walpert of Aquileia to consecrate Liutard, the Bishop-elect of Como.
-Until 1751 Como was, indeed, a suffragan of the patriarchate of Aquileia and followed the Aquileian Rite; the Patriarchate was suppressed by Pope Benedict XIV, who, on 18 April 1752, created the metropolitanate of Gorizia, and made Como subject to Goriza.
+Until 1751 Como was, indeed, a suffragan of the patriarchate of Aquileia and followed the Aquileian Rite; the Patriarchate was suppressed by Pope Benedict XIV, who, on 18 April 1752, created the Archdiocese of Gorizia, and made Como subject to Gorizia.
 In 1789 Como was placed under the jurisdiction of the Archbishop of Milan by Pope Pius VI.